Featured image of post How I Run SonarQube in My Own CI Pipeline (And Let AI Fix What It Finds)

 • human still controls the merge

-This pattern became more convincing to me once I could see it in the commit history instead of just in a diagram.
+This pattern felt more real to me once I could see it in commits instead of just in a diagram.

-In FireFly, the SonarQube-driven fixes moved through recognizable stages:
+In FireFly, the SonarQube-driven fixes included things like:

 • critical auth and data exposure issues